Being Passive isn’t a Shortcut to Having Peace

-Traditional marriages often fall deep into traditional roles, but this doesn’t need to be the case.
+Traditional marriages often fall into traditional roles, but this doesn’t need to be the case.
 Let him hear from you.

-Married women have just as much right to choice as single women do.
-Yes, we are committed to the union, however, that does not mean we now give up all semblance of happiness at the altar of marriage.
-Do you realize what this “giving up” does to your marriage?
-It fosters resentment.
-The resentment will come from you, and apathy is what you’ll receive from your husband.
+Married women have just as much right to choice in their lives as single women do.
+Yes, you are committed to the union!
+Does that mean you now give up all semblance of happiness when you approach the altar of marriage?
+No, temporary peace comes at a high cost.

 Challenge him, challenge his thinking.
-Don’t behave as if the marriage is too fragile, that it’s going to fall apart at any minute if you stand up and say something “wrong”, or tell him that something is wrong.
-If you treat the marriage like it’s fragile, it will be.
+Be his true partner.
+I am writing this post because I’m thinking of some women I know who behave (or teach their daughters to behave) as if the relationship is so fragile that it’s going to fall apart they stand up and say something “wrong”.
+They’re afraid to tell him that something is wrong.

-Give him a chance.
-Give him a chance to be the good guy; to know what you are really thinking and feeling.
-Some issues are too little to worry about, and others are not easily solved.
+Some issues are too insignificant to worry about, and others are not easily solved.
 But letting everything get swept under the rug in the name of “keeping the marriage together” is making for an incredibly unbalanced, unhealthy relationship.
 I don’t just mean equality for women as a principle, I mean for each of you to develop a general attitude and behavior of caring about what each other is experiencing.
 Not to prove you’re a good wife, but because you actually care about what each other is experiencing.

-I’m not talking about asserting yourself in authority above another person.
-That’s just the same problem in reverse.
-I am saying to be assertive enough to let him know what you’re thinking and how you are feeling.
 If he is going to act against your better judgment, he should at least know what that judgment is.
-Then at least you can truly know whether or not he is deserving of the resentment you’ll inevitably feel toward if he steamrolls you.
+Then at least you can truly know whether or not he is deserving of the resentment you’ll inevitably feel toward him if he steamrolls you.

 Women have traditionally been taught to be passive.
 We’re taught to keep the peace.
-It’s even hard for me, when I find myself needing to say something that contradicts what my husband has just said.
+Sometimes I struggle when I find myself needing to say something that contradicts what my husband has just said.
 It’s hard because I feel like I’m rocking the boat.
-It feels as if having an opinion makes us automatically responsible for the other person’s reaction to our opinion, right?
-We are not responsible for their reaction, but we are responsible for our delivery.
+This is how we contribute to “the patriarchy”; we let his assertiveness be met only by our desire to get along.

 But what if he never hears your opinion?
 Then how can he act on it?
-We are taught to never complain, but a suggestion is not a complaint.
-A New perspective should be welcome in a stable marriage relationship.
+Women have been traditionally told to never complain.
+Remember, a suggestion is not a complaint.
+A new perspective should be welcome in a stable marriage relationship.
 You are doing both of you a disservice if you always keep quiet.

-Something women do automatically is ask a lot of questions, and invite a lot of feedback.
+Something women do automatically is ask each other a lot of questions, and invite a lot of feedback.
 Men do not automatically do this.
-Therefore, women tend to automatically feel that someone has laid down the law and is very, very firm in their decision, when really it’s just a difference in communication style.
-If you feel timid in bringing up a point you fear he’s not ready to hear, consider asking a question.
+Therefore, women tend to automatically feel that someone who communicates in a more masculine way has laid down the law and is very, very firm in their decision, when really it’s just a difference in communication style.
+If you feel timid in bringing up a point you fear he’s not ready to hear, consider just asking it as a question.

 “May I make a suggestion?”